 - Buy the largest container you can of just about anything – within reason – 50 lbs of flour would be silly for two sailors in a 30′ coastal cruiser.

 - Buy unflavored products (yogurt, oatmeal, rice etc).
 Add your own flavorings and seasonings, just like you would for any other dish you make.

 - Kick the word “convenience” to the curb.
 It’s marketing speak that masks higher price, lower nutrition, increased chemical content, waste and pollution and it rarely saves time.

 - Buy whole lettuce, spinach, kale and beets rather than prepackaged plastic bags of greens – they’re better and fresher.
-Wash them and store in Ziploc Gallon Storage Bags.
+Wash them and store in Ziploc Gallon Storage Bags or, even better, long-lasting silicone storage bags.
 Your greens will last longer.

 - Yes, there is a place for plastic – reusable plastic containers that is.
 Ziploc bags can be washed and reused all over the boat.
 Empty milk jugs make excellent dry staple containers and great bailing scoops for the dinghy.
 But remember to tie that sucker on or it will blow away and fall overboard adding to the shoreline garbage problem.

 3. Process the Trash You Make to Allow for Easy Storage and Recycling

 You don’t want to trash the seas, but then you don’t want to attract bugs either.
 So rinse non-reusable containers well in saltwater and dry thoroughly before storing them for recycling when you get to port.
 Crunch, crush, collapse, or cut up things to save space.
 Store small things inside other larger containers, or in the bags and collapsible bins you use for shopping.

 Most marinas these days have some form of recycling bins.
 If they don’t, ask them what to do with recyclables.
 The more boaters ask, the more they’ll think about getting with the program.